Towards a Taxonomy of Software Log Smells: Study Design

-We answered the RQs by conducting a survey on papers published about software logging.
-We conducted a survey instead of a systematic literature review (SLR) as a proper SLR would have required more resources than the authors had available.
-The first author conducted the whole survey, and all authors discussed it during the process to make it as unbiased as possible.
-Despite having limited resources, we aimed to construct and report the survey following best practices and guidelines of SLRs whenever possible~\citep{kitchenham_segress_2023}.
+We answered our RQs by surveying existing papers on software logging.
+We conducted a survey instead of a systematic literature review (SLR) because conducting a proper SLR would have required more resources than was available to the authors.
+The first author conducted the entire survey and all authors discussed it during the process to make it as unbiased as possible.
+Despite limited resources, we aimed to follow SLR best practices and guidelines wherever possible~\citep{kitchenham_segress_2023}.
 Figure~\ref{fig:survey_overview} presents an overview of the survey method.